aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

 echo "Access Coder at: $CODER_ACCESS_URL"
 ```

-When you first access Coder, you'll be prompted to:
+When you first access Coder, you'll be prompted to create your Admin account.
+This will be the account you use to access Coder for the remainder of the Workshop, so be sure to save your credentials for future reference.
-1. Create an admin account
-2. Set up your organization
-3. Configure authentication (if desired)

 ## Troubleshooting